Xanthopan: History of discovery

-Subsequently, the sphingid experts Walter Rothschild and Karl Jordan received one male and one female specimen of Xanthopan morganii (commonly called Morgan's sphinx moth) with an especially long proboscis, collected on Madagascar by Charles Oberthür and Paul Mabille.
-Since Wallace predicted that the mystery pollinator would turn out to be a sphinx moth, rather than simply a large moth as Darwin had suggested, the Madagascan form was named subspecies praedicta by Walter Rothschild and Karl Jordan, in honour of Wallace's (not Darwin's) prediction.
-Darwin's earlier, but less specific, prediction was not even mentioned by them.
+Evolution

 The Madagascan subspecies is known as Wallace's sphinx moth and it differs from the African form by having a pink, rather than white, breast and abdomen and a black apical line on the forewing, which is broader than in mainland specimens.
 Molecular clock models using either rate- or fossil-based calibrations imply that the Madagascan subspecies X. morganii praedicta and the African subspecies X. morganii morganii diverged 7.4 ± 2.8 Mya, which overlaps the divergence of A. sesquipedale from its sister, A. sororium, namely 7.5 ± 5.2 Mya.
 Since both these orchids have extremely long spurs, long spurs likely existed before that and were exploited by long-tongued moths similar to Xanthopan morganii praedicta.
 The long geological separation of the subspecies morganii and praedicta matches their morphological differences in the colour of breast and abdomen.
+In 2021 it was suggested that Wallace's sphinx moth was so distinct that it should be considered a sister species rather than a subspecies; Xanthopan praedicta.

+Behaviour

+Feeding

-Morgan's sphinx moth approaches the flower to ascertain by scent whether or not it is the correct orchid species.
+Morgan's sphinx moth approaches a flower to ascertain by scent whether or not it is the correct orchid species.
 Then the moth backs up over a foot and unrolls its proboscis, then flies forward, inserting it into the orchid's spur.

 The larvae feed on Annona senegalensis, Hexalobus crispiflorus, Uvaria, Ibaria and Xylopia species.

+Sound production

+Long tongued sphinx moths are vulnerable to predation by bats when foraging.
+Some species, such as Wallace's sphinx moth (X. m. praedicta), are capable of producing ultrasonic sounds to deter bat predation.
+In Wallace's sphinx moth, this occurs by using rapid ultrasonic clicks to jam bat sonar by overwhelming the processing of the bat's echoes.
+However, only males are capable of doing so.
+Wallace's sphinx moth does not exhibit this only when exposed to bat sonar, but also when physically handled.
+The sound production of Wallace's sphinx moth is exceptional amongst sphinx moths.
+In sphinx moths, the required duty cycle to jam bat sonar is around 20%.
+The duty cycle of Wallace's sphinx moth is around 29%, amongst the highest of all sphinx moth species.
+Modulation cycle duration ranks amongst the highest in sphinx moths.

+The frequency range is also remarkably broadband for a sphinx moth, and has one of the lowest dominant frequencies of any sphinx moth, meaning there is potential for it to deter predators other than bats, such as omnivorous lemurs.
+For the same reason, Wallace's sphinx moth's anti-predator defence can actually be heard by humans.